dekexu/carrierwave-s3cn/README.md

 end
 ```

-For more information on qiniu, please read http://docs.aws.amazon.com/general/latest/gr/isolated_regions.html
+For more information on s3cn, please read http://docs.aws.amazon.com/general/latest/gr/isolated_regions.html

-And then in your uploader, set the storage to `:qiniu`:
+And then in your uploader, set the storage to `:s3cn`:

 ```ruby
 class AvatarUploader < CarrierWave::Uploader::Base